jon-brandy/hackthebox/Categories/Sherlocks/APTNightmare/README.md

 ![image](https://github.com/user-attachments/assets/76c9edc4-6c82-41fe-9af1-1ad69081318a)

 72. Now refer back way to our first finding when searching the red flag indicator for `policy.docm` file.
-At **Windows Powershell** event log we previously identified a suspicious powershell execution.
+At **Microsoft-Windows-Powershell-Operation** event log we previously identified a suspicious powershell execution.
 73. However, since the threat actor not physically accessed the threat actor's device, hence the activities related to this can be seen at the pcap file (which captured all network traffic communications).
 Although, we can decode the base64 by manually copy the value at each log with eventID `4101`, but let's see if the powershell execution captured as a whole in one packet data.
 74. Upon reviewing each packet log, we can see different IP comes in traffic --> `192.168.1.7` and this IP communicates with `192.168.1.5`.